syncfusion-content/maui-docs/MAUI/DateTimePicker/customizations.md

 {% endhighlight %}
 {% endtabs %}

-## Footer customization
+## Footer Customization

-You can customize the Date Time Picker footer view by using the `FooterView` property of `SfDateTimePicker`.
+Customize the Date Time Picker footer view by using the `FooterView` property of the `SfDateTimePicker`.

-### Set footer text with ok and cancel button customizations
+### Set the footer text with Ok and Cancel button customizations

-In the SfDateTimePicker control, validation buttons (OK and Cancel) can be customized by setting the [OkButtonText] and [CancelButtonText] properties of [PickerFooterView].
+In the SfDateTimePicker control, validation buttons (OK and Cancel) can be customized by setting the [OkButtonText] and [CancelButtonText] properties of the [PickerFooterView].
 It allows you to confirm or cancel the selected date and time.
 The `OkButtonText` can be enabled using the [ShowOkButton] property in the [PickerFooterView].
-The default value of [OkButtonText] property is "OK", [CancelButtonText] is "Cancel".
-To enable the footer view by setting the [Height] property with greater than 0 of [PickerFooterView].
-The default value of `Height` property is 0.
+The default value of the [OkButtonText] property is "OK", and [CancelButtonText] is "Cancel".
+To enable the footer view, set the [Height] property of the [PickerFooterView] to a value greater than 0.
+The default value of the `Height` property is 0.

 {% tabs %}
 {% highlight xaml tabtitle="XAML" %}